denten-books/plain-text/2-device.md

 ## Thought Experiment II

-I propose now to view Turing's machine first within the broader tradition formalism and second as a specific response to a series of thought experiments proposed by Ludwig Wittgenstein in the 1930s at Cambridge, where Turing studied in his early career and later taught.[^ln1-timeline]
+I propose now to view the Turing machine first within the broader tradition formalism and second as a specific response to a series of thought experiments proposed by Ludwig Wittgenstein in the 1930s at Cambridge, where Turing studied in his early career and later taught.[^ln1-timeline]